 Ability to work with other agencies to perform outreach/public relations duties.

-Graduation from a regionally accredited college or university or one accredited by the New York State Board of Regents to grant degrees with a Bachelor’s Degree with major studies in food and nutrition and current registration as a Dietician by the American Dietetic Association.
+Graduation from a regionally accredited college or university or one accredited by the New York State Board of Regents to grant degrees with a Bachelor’s Degree or higher with major studies in food and nutrition.

 *Minimum qualifications and special necessary requirement derived from Part 11 of the State Sanitary Code (10 NYCRR).